A photo circulating online shows a gun which appears to be sold by Tiffany & Co. Today we examine if this this gun is real or fake.

 The Google Trends graph below shows interest in the Tiffany & Co. gun over time.
 Interest steadily increased from October of 2013 through May of 2014.
-Since May of 2014, interest appears to have experienced a significant decline to the point that it does not register on Google Trends, followed by a renewed surge in September 2015.
+Since May 2014, interest appears to have experienced a significant decline to the point that it does not register on Google Trends, followed by a renewed surge in September 2015.

 The photo of a gun from Tiffany & Co. is a real photo, but the gun is not a product of Tiffany’s.
 It was refinished to match a Tiffany’s box by Kilo Guns.